scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 As previously discussed, ParaView uses proxies to manage state among VTK class instances associated with pipeline objects on distributed process.
-For example, ParaView updates proxies for a file reader so that the underlying VTK file reader on each process has the same file name.
-These proxies are updated via a client/server communication layer that is generated automatically during build time using a wrapping mechanism.
+For example, ParaView updates proxies for a file reader so that the underlying VTK reader on each process has the same file name.
+These proxies are updated via a client/server communication layer that is generated automatically using a wrapping mechanism.
 The client/server layer consists of one communication class per VTK class that serializes and deserializes state in the VTK class.

 As discussed, a similar wrapping process is also performed to generate Python bindings for VTK classes and ParaView proxy classes.
 Each of